-113. Giving a right change of direction signal when entering a roundabout
+113-Giving a right change of direction signal when entering a roundabout

-- (1) This rule applies to a driver entering a roundabout if the driver is to leave the roundabout more than halfway around it. - (2) The driver must give a right change of direction signal when the driver is entering the roundabout.
+- (1) This rule applies to a driver entering a roundabout if the driver is to leave the roundabout more than halfway around it. - (2) Before entering the roundabout, the driver must give a right change of direction signal for long enough to give sufficient warning to other drivers and pedestrians.

-Note Right change of direction signal is defined in the dictionary.
+Right change of direction signal is defined in the dictionary.

-- (3) The driver must continue to give the change of direction signal while the driver is driving in the roundabout, unless- - (a) the driver is changing marked lanes, or entering another line of traffic; or - (b) the driver's vehicle is not fitted with direction indicator lights.
+- (3) The driver must continue to give the change of direction signal while the driver is driving in the roundabout, unless- - (a) the driver is changing marked lanes, or entering another line of traffic; or - (b) the driver's vehicle is not fitted with direction indicator lights; or - (c) the driver is about to leave the roundabout.

-Note 1 Driver's vehicle and marked lane are defined in the dictionary.
+Driver's vehicle and marked lane are defined in the dictionary.

-Note 2 Rule 117 deals with giving change of direction signals before changing marked lanes, or entering another line of traffic, in a roundabout.
+Rule 117 deals with giving change of direction signals before changing marked lanes, or entering another line of traffic, in a roundabout.